Work & Mentions

 Lora Grady & Coco Rocha at the 2017 P&G Beauty Awards

-Since the age of 12, I knew I wanted to write for magazines.
+Since the age of 12, I knew I wanted to write.
 The first time I discovered the power of body-positivity was in the form of a first-person article from an MTV VJ in Teen People, and it opened my mind to the power of sharing our stories.

-So I attended Ryerson Journalism School and at 21, became co-editor-in-chief of a campus feminist magazine.
-When I graduated a year later, I was lucky enough to land an internship at Chatelaine, one of Canada’s leading women’s lifestyle magazines, and soon became a full-time editor.
+I attended Ryerson Journalism School and at 21, became co-editor-in-chief of a campus feminist magazine.
+When I graduated a year later, I landed an internship at Chatelaine, one of Canada’s leading women’s lifestyle magazines, and soon became a full-time editor.
 Eventually, I became a fashion and beauty editor in custom publishing, which is how I spend my weekdays from 9 to 5.

 Outside of my job, I have a part-time freelance career where I’m able to write about overcoming physical challenges, plus-size fashion, body-positive activists and my favourite cosmetics.
 My work has been published in Walmart Live Better, The Kit, Chatelaine, Canadian Health & Lifestyle, This magazine, Style at Home, The Ryerson Review of Journalism and on Flare.com.

-When I’m not working?
-You can usually find me relaxing somewhere downtown with pals, a chai latte in hand (or a cheeseburger, depending on the time of day), rocking a new bold lipstick and a big ol’ grin; or at home, curled up on the couch with a clay mask on, catching up on Netflix.
+When I’m not working, you can find me relaxing somewhere downtown with pals, a chai latte in hand (or a cheeseburger, depending on the time of day), rocking a new bold lipstick and a big ol’ grin.

 Out & About